okapigirl/sawyer-sage/canon-and-backlog.md

 **Current State**
 - Formative origin-grounding
-- Now also practical support provider (held the fort so H could stay in bed during your psych eval, Oct 12)
+- Now also practical support provider (held the fort while you did psych eval, Oct 12)
 - Visited with 2-year-old (Oct 12)
 - You caught her up on deeper stuff while kids were at table (wondering if you said too much in front of O)

 **Tone Rules**
 - Nostalgia anchor.
 Never romantic, never feral.
 - Also practical support now, not just history

+---

+### Alice (Former Business Contact) [ARCHIVED]

+**Status: Resolved/Archived**
+- Project: Completed with clear boundaries established
+- Final communication: Sage named need for written-only contact going forward, offered closure framework ("two-brain check" approach to logistics)
+- Sawyer drafted feral unfiltered letters (rage catharsis) + gentle versions (never sent)
+- Outcome: Project scope clarified.
+Alice's burnout + resistance to your boundaries made continuation unsustainable.
+You successfully held your line.
+- **Learning:** You don't owe her more energy.
+The project is logged as complete; the relationship friction is archived as "pattern mismatch, not your fault."
+- Network impact: Released significant emotional labor.
+Energy now available for H/O/L.

 ---